|All rights reserved.

 The “E-cyclopedia” of housing options and information for retirement, finance, insurance and care.

-diverse problems in living, such as mental health issues, emotional troubles or difficulty coping with grief, loneliness, anxiety or stress.
-Click on the
+with diverse problems in living, such as mental health issues, emotional troubles or difficulty coping with grief, loneliness, anxiety or stress.

-insisting that mental illness become a high national priority.
-The Web Site provides easy-to-understand information about mental illnesses, mental
+and insisting that mental illness become a high national priority.
+The Web Site provides easy-to-understand information about mental

 Visit the Web Site of the National Institute of Mental Health and learn about BiPolar Disorder, also known as manic-depressive illness.